strimzi/strimzi-kafka-bridge/README.md

 * no parameter : a default bridge configuration will be used;
 * configuration file path : the bridge will load configuration from that (i.e. bridge.properties);

+## Docker image

+This is a simple Docker image which containes the server application as a fat JAR with all dependencies related to Vert.x Proton and the AMQP - Kafka Bridge.

 ## AMQP Senders

 In order to send a message to a topic named _[topic]_, an AMQP client should attach a link on the following simple address :